Define Your Style, Find Inspiration, and Create Your Design "North Star"

 If you’re a design lover, I bet you’ve used Pinterest before, and you probably already have a home design board (or a few!).
 Use them strategically to start honing in on what you love specifically about different rooms and images.

 I’d encourage you to start fresh with a brand new board so you can determine what you’re loving right now.
 Definitely use the Pins you already have as a starting point though!
 Go with your gut here - if you see an image you love, Pin it.
 Then, once you have a board full of rooms, pieces of furniture and decor, and vignettes you love, go back and analyze what you love about them.
+You’ll start to see some common themes.
+Grab a notebook and write down what notice.

 As you do this exercise with a bunch of Pins, you’ll start to notice patterns of what you like.
 You’ll probably find that you’re drawn to bits and pieces of several styles over and over again.
 THAT, my friend, is helping you define your style!

-Use those common themes to come up with a single list of characteristics for the look of your ideal home
+Use those common themes to come up with a single list of characteristics for the look of your ideal home or the specific room you’re working on.

 Now that you’ve seen what you like and taken notes, make a master list of what you want your home to look and feel like using words.
 You can definitely name some styles, but what I really want you to do is focus on specific characteristics like: